|

 writing for many years.
 The goal is to take whatever level you are at, and

-We will look at the four main groups of songwriting parameters: The
+that will be covered?
+We will look at the five main groups of songwriting parameters: The

-semantic, phonetic, prosodic, and music elements, and how to improve the
+semantic, phonetic, prosodic, structural and music elements, and how to improve the

 effect of each of these in your writing.
 We'll look at how each of these